CT10241/sample-react/README.md

 # sample-react

-Hi this is a sample react project by Bhavya for code together
+Hi this is a sample react project by Bhavya for code together.